abisinchan/sturdy-engine/README.md

 ## Description
 This is a social club website that supports the love of anime!
+It is just a mock up of a landing page and this page sole purpose is to demonstrate responsive layout.
+I used media queries and demonstrated the use of percentages and relative units such as rem.

 ## Installation